Strengthening local health policies and systems to increase service utilization and improve health outcomes for Filipino

 In Luzon, the largest and most populous island in the Philippines, trends in family planning stagnated or, for some methods, even declined over a five-year period beginning in 2008.
 The island also faced increasing numbers of teenage pregnancies and low rates of exclusive breastfeeding.
 Across Luzon’s regions and provinces, the rate of births attended by a skilled health provider varied, as did the rate of births taking place in health facilities.

 To help address these challenges, in 2013 the U.S. Agency for International Development (USAID) launched LuzonHealth, a project that aims to improve the health of families in 14 provinces and seven cities in the Philippines by expanding their access to high-quality, integrated family planning and maternal, neonatal, child health and nutrition services (FP/MNCHN).

 Integrating and Scaling Best Practices and Innovations in Philippines Health Care and Health Systems

-As the lead implementing partner for LuzonHealth, we are providing technical assistance to
+As the lead implementing partner for LuzonHealth, we provided technical assistance to

 - Increase demand for FP/MNCHN services